 Sampling containers

+Dominant taxa identification to determine type of bloom—any container can be used (50 mL screw-top centrifuge tubes work well.

-Cyanotoxin analysis - wide mouth amber glass bottle with Teflon® lined caps
+Cyanotoxin analysis – 250 mL clean wide mouth amber glass bottle with Teflon® lined caps (plastic bottles should not be used for cyanotoxin analysis due to potential toxin adherence to plastic).

-Algal enumeration, identification, or biomass - plastic or glass containers
+Algal enumeration, identification, or biomass – Brown plastic or amber glass containers (any type of container can be used for unexpected collections, but keep sample on ice and do not expose to light).

-Do not use if defects are present on bottles or caps or if containers do not appear clean.
+Do not use containers with defects on bottles or caps or if containers do not appear clean.

 Preservative (buffered formalin, Lugol’s solution, or M3)